 Understand Your Regulatory Obligations

-Psychologists are subject to oversight from the Psychologists Board, the Health and Disability Commissioner, and the Privacy Commissioner.
+Psychologists are subject to oversight from the Psychology Board of Australia, AHPRA, the OAIC, and potentially the NDIS Commission.
 Ensure your insurance covers legal representation for complaints and investigations by all relevant regulatory bodies - not just civil claims.
-Check that your policy specifically covers disciplinary proceedings and tribunal hearings.
+Confirm that your policy specifically covers disciplinary proceedings and tribunal hearings.

 Frequently Asked Questions